 With this drill it’s ideal to use a large soft throw ball for grip and weight.
 You want to begin this drill and stand with your feet at hip distance apart in length.

 From here bring the ball from your hip and directly across your body as you pivot your front foot to load your back leg for the throw.
 You can perform these throws for distance, or up against a wall to catch and recoil for several throws in succession.
+By doing the latter you will emphasize more reaction time and quickness.

 A few things to note: Keep your body tall as you make the throw and be very conscious of pivoting your front foot to optimize your rotational ability.
 Focus on throwing the ball for both height and distance simultaneously.